The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 But solo travel can also take you to the depths of misery.

 The good news?
-There are far more highs than lows when it comes to going on a holiday alone – at least that’s what I came to believe after traveling solo around the world non-stop for nearly four years.
-That was in my forties… but I haven’t stopped.
+There are far more highs than lows when it comes to going on a holiday alone – at least that’s what I came to believe after traveling solo around the world non-stop for nearly four years in my 40s.

-You’d be amazed at how many women traveling alone you’ll find on the road and senior women of any age.
+You’d be amazed at how many women traveling alone you’ll find on the road.
 Some days, you’d think every single traveler is on a solo trip.

 Study after study confirms not only an increase in solo female travel, and in senior travel, but that we are actually enjoying it.